 Students also take Neurology in the M3 year and may choose to fill their unscheduled time with electives.
 M3 Elective Offerings are also available as a way to expose M3 students to specialties in a two week experience.

-The Graduation Competency Examination, a graduation requirement, takes place at the end of the M3 year.
+The Graduation Competency Examination (GCE), a graduation requirement, takes place at the end of the M3 year.
+Satisfactory completion of the six core clerkships, Neurology, ECPP1, and the GCE are graduation requirements for the M3 year.

 * Students are responsible for their own transportation to affiliated sites.
 Site preference cannot be given to students who do not own a car.